Dyed Stones - Agate, Howlite, Quartz and More

 The material used to make the lapidary material known as dalmatian stone is a white igneous rock with contrasting black amphibole crystals.
 The white matrix is composed mainly of albite, a plagioclase feldspar.
 The plagioclase is white and readily accepts dye with faithful color reproduction.
 The plagioclase is also soft (6 on the Mohs Scale) compared to the typically tumbled agate, jasper and quartz (7 on the Mohs Scale).
 As a result, dalmatian stone is very economical to tumble and dyes with great results.
 The resulting tumbled stones are brightly colored with large black spots.

-Crackle quartz is produced by heating clear quartz, quenching it in a cool dye solution, and allowing it to soak.
+Crackle quartz is produced by heating clear quartz, then quickly quenching it in a cool dye solution, and allowing it to soak.
 The quenching produces tiny cracks within the quartz which serve as conduits for the entry of dye.
 The cracks allow the dye to penetrate deep into the stone.
 The result is a transparent colored stone with bright internal reflections produced by the interaction of light with the tiny fractures.
+This is a great way for a tumbled stone manufacturer to use milky or somewhat included quartz to produce a pretty product.

 Many types of light-colored feldspar can be dyed with faithful color reproduction.
-The dye seems to penetrate deep into the rock along tiny cleavage planes.
+The dye penetrate deep into the rock along tiny cleavage planes.

 With a Mohs hardness of 6, feldspar is softer than the quartz, agate and jasper that is typically processed in a commercial tumbler so they can be tumbled in less time and at a much lower cost.
 These materials also crush easily into blocky fragments that can quickly be tumbled into nicely shaped stones.
 White feldspars such as microcline and albite are easily penetrated by dye to produce stones of predictable color.
 That is why dyed feldspar is sometimes seen in tumbled stone mixtures.

-Granite is an unexpected stone to see in tumbled stone mixtures, however, when it is dyed it can be colorful and attractive.
-Those granites that are white and composed primarily of feldspar can be quickly tumbled and easily dyed to produce nice tumbled stones.
+Granite is an unexpected stone to see in tumbled stone mixtures, however, when white granite is dyed it can be colorful and attractive.
+Igneous rocks composed primarily of feldspar can be quickly tumbled and easily dyed to produce beautiful tumbled stones.

 These stones are banded agate that has been dyed.
 Each band has a slightly different permeability and accepts different amounts of dye.
 That is what causes the color variations.
 Before dye treatment these stones were likely less interesting shades of white to light gray.